timeteam/timeteam.github.io/_posts/Non_fiction/2017-11-09-from-bacteria-to-bach.md

 But although many concepts are described and much literature drawn on, there is nothing in here in the way of mechanism that illuminates the evolution of consciousness.
 It is all just words, theories, alternatives, maybes, possibilities.
 All very disappointing.

-There are just a few redeeming observations and propositions:
+A few interesting observations and propositions stuck with me:

 * On page 200, the assertion that words/sounds are unlikely to survive unless they can be digitised (I think Dennett means atomised).
 However, this interesting assertion is not supported by a reasoned argument.
 He then goes on to talk about memes, words as memes, the origin of language, but other than the atomisation statement nowhere is there an explanation for the origin of words.